General legislative questions

 The Legislative Assembly is located in downtown Toronto at Queen’s Park at 111 Wellesley Street West.

 A variety of tours are available at the Legislative Building.
 General building tours are offered regularly throughout the day.
-For more details about tours and to learn how to make a reservation, visit the About tours page.
+For more details about tours and to learn how to make a reservation, visit the tours page.

 Queen’s Park is the name of an actual park that surrounds the Legislative Building.
 The term “Queen’s Park” is often used to refer to the legislative and government offices in the area.